the-mac/Tool-Kit/README.md

 7) Then copy (Ctrl + C on Windows and Command + C on Mac) the 40-digit UDID.

-8) Finally, paste into email to: cmiller3@spsu.edu or christopher.d.miller.1@gmail.com
+8) Finally, paste into an email to: The iOS developer that contacted you!